 The REST Strategy (or RE-STart) gives the boys the opportunity to recognise that they may take some time out to readjust themselves emotionally for the lesson if they are having difficulties.
-Should a student choose to use the strategy or if they are advised to use it, this is recorded on SIMS.
 The key points of the strategy are listed below:

 - The REST Strategy should be for a maximum of 5 minutes and outside the classroom/teaching area. - The boys should make every effort to request to use the strategy in a polite manner.
-If they are unable to communicate, then the main thing is that they are able to leave. - A member of staff should check to see if the student is OK within those 5 minutes, but they should be aware of their whereabouts and emotional state at all times. - A STUDENT SHOULD NOT BE REFUSED THE OPPORTUNITY TO USE REST AND LEAVE THE CLASSROOM, however, if it is felt they are not using the support appropriately, then this should be reported to the Pastoral team for discussion. - Students should be reminded that this is not a punishment. - A student can use the rest strategy twice in a lesson. - Should they ask for a third time, then it would be advisable for the Pastoral team to be called in to support, however professional judgement should be used. - The individual use of the rest strategy will be monitored in behaviour meetings and identified in termly reports. - This should be noted on Sleuth.
+If they are unable to communicate, then the main thing is that they are able to leave. - A member of staff should check to see if the student is OK within those 5 minutes, but they should be aware of their whereabouts and emotional state at all times. - A STUDENT SHOULD NOT BE REFUSED THE OPPORTUNITY TO USE REST AND LEAVE THE CLASSROOM, however, if it is felt they are not using the support appropriately, then this should be reported to the Pastoral team for discussion. - Students should be reminded that this is not a punishment. - A student can use the rest strategy twice in a lesson. - Should they ask for a third time, then it would be advisable for the Pastoral team to be called in to support, however professional judgement should be used.